qingqingqingli/libasm/wiki.md

 - Because assembly depends on the machine code instructions, every assembler has its own assembly language which is designed for exactly one specific computer architecture.

+- What’s right with assembly language: `speed`, `space`, `capability` and `knowledge`.
+Assembly language programs are often less than one-half the size of comparable HLL programs.

+- Good assembly language programmers make better HLL programmers because they understand the limitations of the compiler and they know what it’s doing with their code.
+Those who don’t know assembly language will accept the poor performance their compiler produces and simply shrug it off.

 ### NASM (Netwide Assembler)

 - Assembly code is converted into executable machine code by a utility program referred to as an assembler.
 The conversion process is referred to as `assembly`.

 - NASM is an assembler for the x86 CPu architecture portable to nearly every modern platform, and with code generation for many platforms old and new.

+### Compilation stages

 ### Operaands